japila-books/spark-sql-internals/docs/expressions/UnresolvedFunction.md

 ====
 `apply` is used when:

-* link:spark-sql-functions.adoc#callUDF[callUDF] standard function is used
+* spark-sql-functions.md#callUDF[callUDF] standard function is used

-* `RelationalGroupedDataset` is requested to link:spark-sql-RelationalGroupedDataset.adoc#agg[agg] with aggregation functions specified by name (and link:spark-sql-RelationalGroupedDataset.adoc#strToExpr[converts function names to UnresolvedFunction expressions])
+* `RelationalGroupedDataset` is requested to spark-sql-RelationalGroupedDataset.md#agg[agg] with aggregation functions specified by name (and spark-sql-RelationalGroupedDataset.md#strToExpr[converts function names to UnresolvedFunction expressions])
 ====

 === [[creating-instance]] Creating UnresolvedFunction Instance